 Place the skewered fruit on a platter or cup and let guests grab their own to add to their drink.

 Have ice cubes available for guests to add to their wine if they want.

-Adding sugar to the wine doesn't dissolve very easily so I dissolved the sugar in water and heated it until the sugar dissolved and then let it cool.
-This worked really well.
+Adding sugar to the wine doesn’t dissolve very easily so I dissolved the sugar in water and heated it until the sugar dissolved and then let it cool.
+This is called simple syrup.

 How To Make Sangria “Your Own”

 Making a sangria wine punch is not an exact science but rather a work of art that you can change and create based on what you have on hand and what you like.

 Here is a list of ingredients you can add to make your own sangria.
 I listed amounts so you have a general idea how much to add based on one bottle of red wine.

 - 1/2 cup of brandy, rum, or vodka